NanoComp/mpb/doc/docs/Python_Tutorial.md

 Here, we've set several properties of the cylinder: the `radius` is 0.2 and `height` (the length along its axis) is infinity by default.
 The `center` is the origin by default.
 Another property, the `material`, is itself an object &mdash; we made it a dielectric with the property that its `epsilon` is 12.
 There is another property of the cylinder that we can set, the direction of its axis, but we're happy with the default value of pointing in the z direction.

 All of the geometric objects are three-dimensional, but since we're doing a two-dimensional simulation the only thing that matters is their intersection with the xy plane (z=0).
 Speaking of which, let us set the dimensionality of the system.
-Normally, we do this when we define the size of the computational cell, controlled by the `geometry_lattice` variable, an object of the `lattice` class: we can set some of the dimensions to have a size 0, which reduces the dimensionality of the system.
+Normally, we do this when we define the size of the computational cell, controlled by the `geometry_lattice` argument, an object of the `meep.Lattice` class: we can set some of the dimensions to have a size 0, which reduces the dimensionality of the system.

 ```py
 geometry_lattice = mp.Lattice(size=mp.Vector3(1, 1))
 ```

 Here, we define a 1x1 two-dimensional cell (defaulting to square).
-This cell is discretized according to the `resolution` variable, which defaults to 10 (pixels/lattice-unit).
+This cell is discretized according to the `resolution` argument, which defaults to 10 (pixels/lattice-unit).
 That's on the small side, and this is only a 2d calculation, so let's increase the resolution:

 ```py
 resolution = 32